greyhoundforty/MZR-Deployment-in-IBM-Cloud-VPC/README.md

-# Consul Cluster in IBM Cloud VPC
+# MZR Deployment in IBM Cloud VPC

 This repository has code that will allow you to deploy a bastion host as well as 3 webservers, each in a different zone within a VPC.
-The repo is an example of using the `count` syntax in a module.

 The webservers will be configured using Ansible.
 All Ansible commands will go through the Bastion instance.

 ## Deploying resources